Spyderisk/system-modeller-deployment/README.md

 * [Spyderisk System Modeller](https://github.com/Spyderisk/system-modeller) (`ssm` container)
 * [System Modeller Adaptor](https://github.com/Spyderisk/system-modeller-adaptor) (`ssm-adaptor` container)
 * [MongoDB](https://www.mongodb.com/) database
-* [Keycloak](https://www.keycloak.org/) which is bundled with Spyderisk and must be used, unless you have existing Keycloak installation
+* [Keycloak](https://www.keycloak.org/) which is bundled with Spyderisk in an insecure configuration and must be used, unless you have an existing production Keycloak installation

 Two orchestration definitions are provided: